TLDR

 By becoming a flight instructor after your commercial rating you can accumulate flight hours while you get paid as a flight instructor and your students pay for the aircraft rental!
 So how much would this all cost?
 Well, lets brake it down per rating:

-As you can see at an average of about $60,000 this is substantially cheaper than an accelerated flight school but will take you longer to accomplish (mostly dependent upon your free time).
-And remember, once you become a flight instructor you will be able to at least pay the bills while earning your 1500 hours to become an airline pilot.
+As you can see at an average of about $80,000 this can be substantially cheaper than an accelerated flight school but will take you longer to accomplish (mostly dependent upon your free time).
+And remember, once you become a flight instructor you will be able to at least pay the bills while earning your 1500 hours to become an airline pilot such that this $80,000 could feel more like $60,000 or $70,000.

 So no matter what option you choose, you’ll have to learn the knowledge and ground school portion of flying yourself.
 Even some accelerated flight schools require you to pass the FAA Private Pilot written exam to be able to apply, but that’s why Part Time Pilot is here to help you!